 If you're truly washing-and-going, You'll follow the same steps of shaking the hair out, using a diffuser to cut down your drying time.
 I haven't personally taken it for a spin, but the Black Orchid Hair Diffuser comes highly rated with reviewers noting "much shorter drying times" and "less frizz"—a curly girl's dream.
 To diffuse with optimal results, 4c hair types should keep the blow dryer on the lowest setting (and don't touch your hair with your fingertips, which creates friction and, subsequently, frizz).
 To get more volume, flip your head over as you dry with the diffuser, shaking hair out at the roots rather than touching or running fingers through it.

 - Washing and Running: If you're doing this before getting ready for bed and want to air dry, there is one method I'd recommend to stretch the hair: The Banding Method.
 When I saw Whitney White try this method in a YouTube video, I was hooked.
-Banding has become one of my tried and true methods to stretch my hair without adding heat next to pineappling.
+Banding has become one of my tried and true methods, next to pineappling, to stretch my hair without adding heat.
 See a full tutorial here.

 - The Nighttime Air Dry: You'll part the hair into four or more sections (depending on your hair's thickness and texture).
 Start by securing each section with an elastic band.
 Be careful not to tie too tightly as we want to keep our edges and coils in place.
 Elastic bands like Snappee's No-Crease Snap-Off Hair Ties or silk scrunchies are ideal because they will secure the hair without snagging.

 Finally, you'll take another band and weave it down the length of each ponytail to the ends of the hair.
 Now, it's time to secure your ponytails with a silk scarf or bonnet.

 How Often Should I Use The MHM?